-- Understand the nature of the proposed relationship and the risks related to the third party's business in order to assess the level of due diligence required; - Perform due diligence on the Third Party that is proportionate to the identified risks (see Annex C); - Consider how to deal with any red flags identified by the due diligence and whether the proposed business activity can proceed; and - Ensure that the contract which such Third Party contains appropriate provisions regarding ant-bribery and/or communicate the Group's antibribery and corruption principles to the third party and require the Third Party to demonstrate or adopt the same principles.
+Understand the nature of the proposed relationship and the risks related to the third party's business in order to assess the level of due diligence required;

+- Perform due diligence on the Third Party that is proportionate to the identified risks (see Annex D); - Consider how to deal with any red flags identified by the due diligence and whether the proposed business activity can proceed; and - Ensure that the contract which such Third Party contains appropriate provisions regarding ant-bribery and/or communicate the Group's anti-bribery and corruption principles to the third party and require the Third Party to demonstrate or adopt the same principles.

-When an existing or prospective relationship with a Third Party or Government Official raises a red flag (see Annex D for examples), Employees must inform their manager.
-Their manager must submit a report to the Group's General Counsel, Group's Financial Officer and the Group's Chief Executive Officer detailing the unusual or suspicious behaviour or activity.
+When an existing or prospective relationship with a Third Party or Government Official raises a red flag (see Annex E for examples), Employees must inform their manager.
+Their manager must submit a report to the GC, CFO and the CEO detailing the unusual or suspicious behaviour or activity.

-The Group's General Counsel will review all such reports and (following consultation with the Group's Chief Financial Officer and the Group's Chief Executive Officer as applicable) respond to the relevant Employee (and their manager if appropriate) with guidance on what action should be taken and whether the relationship can proceed or continue.
+The GC will review all such reports and (following consultation with the CFO and the CEO as applicable) respond to the relevant Employee (and their manager if appropriate) with guidance on what action should be taken and whether the relationship can proceed or continue.

-In the case of significant issues, the General Counsel will consult with external legal counsel as needed to decide on the most appropriate course of action consistent with the requirements and intent of this Policy.
+In the case of significant issues, the GC will consult with external legal counsel as needed to decide on the most appropriate course of action consistent with the requirements and intent of this Policy.
 This may involve initiating investigations.

-It is the Employee's and their manager's responsibility to provide updates to the General Counsel as and when new information about the reported red flag becomes known, such as the involvement of additional parties.
-The General Counsel may amend or revoke a prior recommendation with respect to a transaction or business relationship based on the updated information.
+It is the Employee's and their manager's responsibility to provide updates to the GC as and when new information about the reported red flag becomes known, such as the involvement of additional parties.
+The GC may amend or revoke a prior recommendation with respect to a transaction or business relationship based on the updated information.